 4. Firewall connection count exceeded:

 New connections via the firewall fail; Business applications exhibit intermittent failure at high firewall loads; VPNs begin to fail.
 When the connection count of a busy firewall is exceeded, new connections are refused.
-The applications experience intermittent network connectivity as the connection count is exceeded and then drops, making it difficult to troubleshoot.
+The applications experience intermittent network connectivity as the connection count is exceeded and then drops, making it difficult to troubleshoot so you end up needing Managed It Services rather than using in house people.

 5. Link hog – downloading music or videos: